varnishcache-friends/libvmod-utf8/README.md

 * make
 * a C compiler, e.g. GCC or clang
 * pkg-config
-* python-docutils
+* python-docutils or docutils in macOS [1]
-* libvarnishapi-dev in Debian/Ubuntu or varnish-libs-devel in CentOS/RedHat
+* libvarnishapi-dev in Debian/Ubuntu, varnish-libs-devel in
+  CentOS/RedHat or varnish in macOS [1]

 If you are building from Git, you will also need: